Building better brand equity: The strategies and ideas you haven’t heard

-This tells us that the higher we build our brand equity, the better our chances of having success pricing our products and services at a premium.
+This tells us that the higher we build our equity, the more reasonable it is to price our products and services at a premium.
 This in turn also increases revenue.

 Brand equity has a direct effect on customer retention, which in turn makes it cheaper to market different products and services (since sales will be made based on the brand anyway).

-Here’s an example that helps demonstrate this concept.
-Harley Davidson sells luxury motorcycles.
+Harley Davidson, for example, sells luxury motorcycles.
 However, it’s a general truth that their customers purchase more than a motorcycle from the company.

-It’s fair to say that Harley’s customers are extremely loyal to the brand.
-They don’t need some kind of expensive marketing advertisements to bring their current customers back for more products.
+It’s fair to say that Harley’s customers are extremely loyal.
+This brand loyalty means the customers don’t need some kind of expensive marketing advertisements to bring their current customers back.
 There is no more convincing that needs to be done.

 This type of retention is truly powerful and speaks to the importance of brand equity.

 With these benefits in mind, I’ll next move on to some of the unique ways to increase and strengthen your brand equity.

 Now comes the fun part: building up your brand equity.
 I’m going to provide a simple approach to bolster your own equity.

 This should help get the creative juices flowing, and you’ll soon be visualizing your own brand in each of these processes.